 Everybody’s Perennial Garden Conditions Are Different

 There are no two gardens with exactly the same growing conditions.
 You’ll likely find that even your neighbor’s backyard soil is slightly different than yours, or the wind patterns are different (leading to more or less winter damage) or maybe she feeds her plants a bit more than you do.
-Here are a few plants that survive in most gardens.
+Most of the plants above will survive in most gardens and they’re good starting points.